 ICO INCEPTION

-Inner City Outreach (ICO) is officially given Canadian charitable status.
-Prior to its incorporation, ICO’s programs have been in existence since the early 1990s under the community arm of Christian Centre Church (CCC).
-Having a separate entity allowed ICO to enhance its impact on the community by strategically focusing on the pragmatic needs of the community.
+Inner City Outreach (ICO) was officially given Canadian charitable status in 2003.
+Prior to its incorporation, ICO’s programs had been in existence since the early 1990s under the community arm of Christian Centre Church (CCC).
+Having a separate entity allowed ICO to enhance its impact by strategically focusing on the pragmatic needs of the community.
 Several of CCC’s existing programs were subsumed in this new corporation.

 2005